 While the underground subway stations are mostly unaffected by snowfall, the system’s 220 miles of outdoor track are most vulnerable to snow and ice-cold conditions.
-According to the MTA, the tracks that will be most affected by the snow include the Rockaway A and S line, Sea Beach N line, Flushing 7 line, Brighton B and Q line and Dyre Avenue 5 line.
+According to the MTA, the tracks that will be most affected by the snow include the Rockaway A and S line, Sea Beach N line, Flushing 7 line, Brighton B and Q line, and Dyre Avenue 5 line.

 A Hurricane Jet Snow Blower clears a track via MTA’s Flickr

 Signal Maintainers clear switches in the Coney Island Yard after a 2014 storm via MTA’s Flickr

 The MTA also preps its subway fleet for snow by spraying an anti-freeze agent on door panels, purging air brake lines of moisture to prevent freezing, and equipping electric trains with third rail shoes with holes to stop snow from sticking.